MarcusGrass/MarcusGrass.github.io/pages/Home.md

 ## Content

-See the menu bar at the top left to navigate, if I end up writing a lot of stuff here I'm going to have to look into better navigation and search.
+See the menu bar at the top left to navigate to the table of contents, if I end up writing a lot of stuff here I'm going to have to look into better navigation and search.

 ## License